crs4/pydoop/docs/pydoop_script.rst

 #. key: the key produced by your map function
 #. values iterable: iterate over this parameter to see all the values emitted
    for the current key
-#. writer object: a writer object identical to the one given to the map function
+#. writer object: a writer object identical to the one given to the
+   map function
-#. optionally, a :ref:`jc_wrapper<pydoop-jc>` conf object: a Python object from
+#. optionally, a job conf object, identical to the one given to the
-   which to fetch configuration property values (see `Accessing Parameters`_ below).
+   map function.

 The key-value pair emitted by your combiner will be piped to the reducer.